-The Caerus Foundation’s grant provides critical support for NRF’s environmental education initiatives including the Field Trip Program, the Teachers’ Outdoor Environmental Education Fund, and F.I.E.L.D.
+A 2016 grant from the Caerus Foundation provided critical support to NRF’s own Field Trip Program, the Teachers’ Outdoor Environmental Education Fund, and F.I.E.L.D.
 Corps, a program run by the Wisconsin Green Schools Network (read on for more details on F.I.E.L.D.
 Corps).
 Additional funding will support land management and invasive species removal at four priority state natural areas across Wisconsin including Blue River Bluffs and Blue River Sand Barrens in Grant County, Squirrel River Pines in Oneida County, and Kohler Park Dunes in Sheboygan County.

-This marks the first time that the Foundation is helping support F.I.E.L.D.
+This marks the first time that the Foundation was able to support F.I.E.L.D.
 Corps, and the grant will be used to fund this program in two schools in Milwaukee, including Escuela Verde and Hawley Environmental School.

 F.I.E.L.D.
 Corps stands for “Fostering Inquiry and Empowering Learners through Discovery,” and is a year-long program that engages teachers and students in meaningful, outdoor experiences encompassing core classroom curricula and real-world community projects.
 Through the program, schools work with a conservation biologist who helps students and teachers plan a conservation project that features hands-on outdoor learning experiences.